 Retransmission revenues increased 37% or \$1.5 million excluding the impact of the acquisition.
 We renewed certain agreements at higher rates and experienced rate increases built into our continuing agreements.
 Prior to the spin-off of SNI, the rights to retransmit our broadcast signals were included as consideration in negotiations between cable and satellite system operators and the Company's cable networks.
 SNI pays us fixed fees for the use of our retransmission rights.
-As the retransmission contracts negotiated by SNI expire, we will negotiate standalone retransmission consent agreements with the cable and satellite system operators.
-Agreements with our two largest cable television operators, Time Warner and Comcast, expire in December 2015 and December 2019, respectively.
+As the retransmission contracts negotiated by SNI expire, we will negotiate standalone retransmission consent agreements with the cable and satellite system operators, Time Warner and Comcast, expire in December 2015 and December 2019, respectively.